• About

 Plaintiff Machi Sakata, who got married to her American partner in the United States, state of Oregon, said she “couldn’t believe the ruling.”

-The court also ruled that if a framework similar to marriage was created then same-sex partners could receive legal benefits.
+The court also ruled that if a framework similar to marriage were created, then same-sex partners could receive legal benefits.

 Monday’s verdict came after a district court in northern Sapporo last year found the opposite, ruling that the government’s failure to allow same-sex marriage violated the constitution’s provision guaranteeing equality under the law.